bitlogik/OpenPGPpy/README.md

 Raw read of the Historical Bytes (data object "5F52").

 `OpenPGPcard.get_application_data()`
-Raw read of the Application Related Data (data object "6E").
+Get the Application Related Data (data object "6E").
+Return the content of the "6E" data object as a Python object with hex encodings.

 `OpenPGPcard.terminate_df()`
 Send the TERMINATE DF command.
 Used to reset the card.